luisarizmendi/ocp-libvirt-ipi-role/README.md

 * ocp_master_disk

-      description: Disk size (in GB) for Master nodes
+      description: Disk size (in GB) for Master nodes.
+NOTE: There is a bug in the provider that includes a k when size is big (ie. 500GB), it's better to stick to the default

       default: 120